 What is Insulation ‘R-value’?

-What does a higher R-value mean?
+What does R-value mean in insulation?

 Insulation R-values vary based on the type, thickness and density of the insulation material.
 The higher the R-value, the greater the insulating power – which increases energy efficiency and climate control in the home.
 However, your home doesn’t necessarily need the highest R-value insulation.